 Sample characteristics

 Data were collected on 6,419 unique patients attending 7,966 patient visits (median 1 patient visit; range 1-10), which included 10,731 diagnostic encounters (median 1 diagnostic encounter; range 1-3).
+Missing data varied from 2.70% (patient sex) to 17.47% (work-related presentation); however, missingness did not appear to be random.
+Missing data were more common for some providers, often with missing data across multiple variables from the same encounter.
+Variables with the highest proportion of missing data (new patient, new complaint, work-related, all >15%) were more likely to be left blank if a ‘no’ response was intended.

 The characteristics of the patients and providers and the diagnostic groupings selected across all diagnostic encounters are presented in Table 2.
 Across all diagnostic encounters, mean patient age was 43.7 years (SD: 20.7) and 58% of patients were female.
 Overall, only 6.5% of diagnostic encounters were patients who were presenting for an initial visit with the provider, but 33.4% of diagnostic encounters were for a new complaint.
 Patients at 28.3% of the diagnostic encounters had at least one comorbidity, and more than half of the diagnostic encounters were for overweight (34.4%) or obese (23.7%) patients.
 Providers generally had more than five years clinical experience (87.2%) and were more likely to be male (69.4%).
 The most common diagnostic grouping to present was Musculoskeletal – Back (58.6%).
 Very few diagnostic encounters were for non-musculoskeletal complaints (Non-musculoskeletal, 2.9%; Health maintenance/Preventative care, 2.6%).
 Diagnostic encounter characteristics were largely similar between Australia and Canada, with a difference of 5% or less for most characteristics.
 Diagnostic encounters from Australia were more likely to be for new and work-related complaints and less like to be for musculoskeletal complaints in the extremities.
 Australian providers were more likely than Canadian providers to have been in practice for five or more years but tended to see fewer patients per week on average.

 Aim 1: Frequency of use of therapeutic interventions